amazeliauskas/amazeliauskas.github.io/_pages/projects.md

 layout: page
 title: Research
 permalink: /projects/
-description: >
+description:
-    I am fascinated by many-body physics emerging from interactions of elementary particles in a hot and dense nuclear matter created in high-energy hadron collisions at particle accelerators like LHC (CERN) and RHIC (BNL).
-I am trying to understand the properties of the new state of nuclear matter—the quark-gluon plasma (QGP), which is formed at extreme temperature and density.
-Outside hadron collisions, such conditions can be found only at the beginning of the Universe and in violent neutron start mergers.

-    Recently I have been particularly interested in the formation of the quark-gluon plasma at the earliest stages of the collision.
-I use a weakly coupled kinetic theory of quarks and gluons to perform state-of-the-art simulations elucidating the phenomena of equilibration and fluid-like behaviour of relatively small number of particles interacting via the strong force.
-I have also worked on the hydrodynamic descriptions of quark-gluon plasma expansion and I am actively working on improving the conversion from fluid fields to measurable hadrons at late stages of the collision.
 nav: false
 nav_order: 1
-display_categories: [active, inactive]
+display_categories: [current, past]
 horizontal: false
 ---

+I am fascinated by the **far-from-equilibrium dynamics** and **thermalization processes** of strongly correlated systems.
+My primary research interest is in studying the hot, dense nuclear matter--**quark-gluon plasma**--produced in high-energy particle colliders such as the **Large Hadron Collider (LHC)** at CERN and the
+**Relativistic Heavy Ion Collider (RHIC)** at BNL.
+I have also worked on problems relevant for high-energy particle physics and neutron star physics.
+Recently, I have become interested in the remarkable similarities between non-equilibrium physics in nuclear collisions  and **cold-atom experiments**.
+Therefore, I am actively collaborating with cold-atom experts to explore **interdisciplinary connections** between these two fields, which lie at opposite ends of the energy scale.

+Below you can find more information about the research projects at my group.

 <!-- pages/projects.md -->
 <div class="projects">